 Part Truth in Television, as a few people may entirely rely on fast-foods to live on (and, as the name implies, it's a faster alternative to a full-course meal for people who can't afford a long enough lunch break).
 It's often because fast foods are relatively cheaper compared to buying fruits and vegetables at a grocery store nowadays in the United States.
 Though you may very well end up paying hundreds of thousands of dollars for medical and healthcare bills at the hospital if you subsist on a diet of solely junk food and while you're bedridden with a coma (oxygen might have to be supplied to your nose through tubes), your doctor might ask you "Was It Really Worth It?"

 - Axis Powers Hetalia: In America's introductory scene, the other characters are unable to understand what he is saying because he is scarfing down burgers while talking.
 When England asks him to stop, he switches to drinking cola while talking instead.

 - Grumpy Bear Vincent's entire stash in Over the Hedge is composed of junk food, with Pringles expy Spuddies regarded as the epitome of foodstuffs.
 When RJ the raccoon has to replenish this stockpile, he and his friends raid human suburbs, where junk food seems to be their sole staple.

-- In The Triplets of Belleville, the titular city is a caricature of New York, where the citizens are almost exclusively grossly overweight people eating hamburgers and other junk food.
+- In The Triplets of Belleville, the titular city is a caricature of New York City, where the citizens are almost exclusively grossly overweight people eating hamburgers and other junk food.